-The thermostat must not be installed on an outside wall or any other location where its operation may be adversely affected.
+operation may be adversely affected.
 Adverse affects include radiant loading from fireplaces, sunlight, or lighting fixtures, and convective loading from warm air registers or electrical appliances.

-To determine the heat anticipator setting either:
+To check the heat anticipator setting either:

 - 1. Add the current draw of the system components; or - 2.
 Measure the current flow on the thermostat R-W circuit after the circulating blower motor has started.